chandanhpcic/docs/source/manual/how-tos/proxywebfilter.rst

 ====================
 Setup Web Filtering
 ====================
-Category based web filtering in OPNsense is done by utilizing the built-in proxy and one of the freely available or commercial blacklists.
+Category based web filtering in Reticen8 is done by utilizing the built-in proxy and one of the freely available or commercial blacklists.

 For this this How-to we will utilize the `UT1 "web categorization list" <https://dsi.ut-capitole.fr/blacklists/index_en.php>`__ from the
 Université Toulouse managed by Fabrice Prigent.
 This list is supplied for free under the `Creative Commons license <http://creativecommons.org/licenses/by-sa/4.0/>`__.

-Other popular lists that are expected to work well with OPNsense are:
+Other popular lists that are expected to work well with Reticen8 are:

 * URLBlacklist.com <http://urlblacklist.com/>
     Commercial paid service